Vicky-Hunt-Lab/HuntLab-smallRNA/README.md

 # Small RNA Pipeline for the Hunt Lab

 This pipeline is designed to automate commen tasks to do with small RNA analysis in the lab.
-It currently enables four different tasks:
+It currently enables six different tasks:

 1. "Process" - Takes the small RNA, removes specified adapter sequences (with cutadapt) and performs a quality check with FastQC.
 Automatically trims the 3' end to remove bases that fail to pass a minimun threashold.

 2. "Sort" - Aligns the small RNA against a specified genome, removes ones that fail to align and splits them into files baised on their length

+3. "ExtractNC" - Extract the non-coding reigon to use with unitas.
+Needs a FASTA file containing a genome and a GFF conataining feature labels

-3. "Classify" - Uses unitas to try and classify the small RNA into groups and also runs a differntial expression analysis with edgeR to allow visulising which RNA are upregulated.
+4. "Classify" - Uses unitas to try and classify the small RNA into groups and also runs a differntial expression analysis with edgeR to allow visulising which RNA are upregulated.

-4. "TargetID" - Align small RNAs aganist a number of potential targets and creates a list of targets for each small RNA
+5. "TargetID" - Align small RNAs aganist a number of potential targets and creates a list of targets for each small RNA

+6. "All" - run steps 1, 2 and 4 one after the other - piping the output of one into the next

 ## Configeration File